FacilMap/facilmap/docs/src/developers/client/advanced.md

 You can override the `_makeReactive`, `_set` and `_delete` methods to make the private properties (and as a consequence the public getters) of facilmap-client reactive.
-This way your UI framework will detect changes to any properties on the client, and you can reference values like `client.padData.name`, `client.disconnected` and `client.loading` in your UI components.
+This way your UI framework will detect changes to any properties on the client, and you can reference values like `client.mapData.name`, `client.disconnected` and `client.loading` in your UI components.

 Note that client always replaces whole objects rather than updating individual properties.
-For example, when a new version of the map settings arrives, `client.padData` is replaced with a new object, or when a new marker arrives, `client.markers[markerId]` is replaced with a new object.
+For example, when a new version of the map settings arrives, `client.mapData` is replaced with a new object, or when a new marker arrives, `client.markers[markerId]` is replaced with a new object.
 This makes deep watches unnecessary in most cases.

 ### Vue.js 3